fiscol/fugle-assignment-server/readme.md

 **Subscribe**

 Subscribe is the core function of this websocket route.
-Clients can **select up to 10 stocks per user** with subscribe channel, the **JSON** format stock price will be sent back to clients through 'subscribe_message' channel immediately.
+Clients can **select up to 10 stocks per user** with subscribe channel, the **JSON** format [last IEX stock price](https://iextrading.com/developers/docs/#last) will be sent back to clients through 'subscribe_message' channel immediately.

 Return example:
 ```